eskayML/pygame-planet-invader/README.md

 # pygame-planet-invader
 ### OVERVIEW
-A simple 2-d space 🌌 themed game created with python using the pygame library
+A simple 2d space 🌌 themed shooter game created with python using the pygame library

 ![Image](assets/screenshot.jpg)